 We didn’t like: Quite a bit of sound leaks to your surroundings

-We didn’t like: Limited functionality on Android devices, no equaliser to adjust sound preferences
+We didn't like: No equaliser to adjust sound to your preferences

 We like: Great price, Bluetooth connectivity